read-write-web/rww-play/README.md

 ----------
 The RWW apps are stored in other git repositories.
 One can run the script `./install-app.sh` to install or update the RWW apps that we ship with the platform.
-Check the script content, it is simply a git clone.
+Check the script content, it is simply a git clone. ( If installing on a public server make sure the proxy url is set. )

 Running
 -------